Ibrahim Mubarak

-Ibrahim Mubarak (Arabic: إبراهيم مبارك) an Emirati writer and storyteller.
+Ibrahim Mubarak (Arabic: إبراهيم مبارك) is an Emirati writer and storyteller.

 His life

-Ibrahim Mubarak was born in 1952 in the village of Umm Suqeim in the district of Jumeirah in Dubai, his uprising has been influenced by the realities of the village whose people live on the sea and fish, and his life came to revolve around the sea and the palm tree, and just like most of the village’s hard-working people who suffer in silence for living, despite their difficult circumstances and lack of resources and poor living conditions, they were connected by affection and love.
+Ibrahim Mubarak was born in 1952 in the village of Umm Suqeim in the district of Jumeirah in Dubai, his uprising has been influenced by the realities of the village whose people live on the sea and fish, and his life came to revolve around the sea and the palm tree, and just like most of the village's hard-working people who suffer in silence for living, despite their difficult circumstances and lack of resources and poor living conditions, they were connected by affection and love.
 Had it not been for the oil boom, which had brought about significant changes in the society, Ibrahim Mubarak and his peers would still be fishing, and living that difficult and inevitable life and face it with patience.
-In the 1970’s, when the wind of change was blown by improved economic conditions, a number of convictions formed in Ibrahim Mubarak that made him more determined to move towards education in order to change his reality, and then changing the lifestyle of society as a whole, He then went on the path of science, not only with a higher diploma in teaching, but also with a Bachelor of Psychology and a master's in Education from the United Arab Emirates University.
+In the 1970s, when the wind of change was blown by improved economic conditions, a number of convictions formed in Ibrahim Mubarak that made him more determined to move towards education in order to change his reality, and then changing the lifestyle of society as a whole, He then went on the path of science, not only with a higher diploma in teaching, but also with a Bachelor of Psychology and a master's in Education from the United Arab Emirates University.
 He began his career as a teacher, administrative supervisor and school agent, and then head of the Education Section in Dubai Education District, then Head of the Sports Education Section of the Sports Education Department of the Ministry of Education and Youth.
 In addition to being a member of the Emirates Writers Union, and in the Cultural and Scientific Association, and Emirates Scout Association, and a member of the Teachers Association.
 In addition, he is a writer for Al-Ittihad and Al-Bayan newspapers and Al-Ahwal Magazine.